Category:Book of War

 • 3.13.10.2.
 An arrow or bolt may only be blocked by a shield.
 An arrow or bolt blocked by a weapon is considered to have continued to travel in the same direction and strike the target area immediately behind the weapon.

 • 3.13.10.3.
 Intentional blocking of an arrow or bolt with anything but a shield causes death to the blocker.
-This includes attempting to swat arrows or bolts out of the air using weapons or limbs.
+This includes attempting to swat or grab arrows or bolts out of the air using weapons or limbs.

 4. Weapon Specifications and Checking